Volvo XC60 Review

 Pick the optional £2,000 air suspension and the XC60 drives as smoothly as its slick looks would suggest

 You can get the Volvo XC60 with a range of 2.0-litre, four-cylinder engines – two diesels, three petrols and a petrol-electric hybrid.
 Every version gets an eight-speed automatic gearbox, while two and four-wheel-drive are available depending on which model you buy.

-However, pick a more powerful 235hp B5 model if you plan to tow a trailer.
+The more powerful 235hp B5 model is worth considering if you plan to tow a trailer.
 It costs more than the B4 but it’ll make light work of pulling a caravan and will return near-identical fuel economy.
 It’s not quite as quiet as the Audi Q5’s hushed 2.0-litre diesel engine, however.

-The 190hp T4 petrol and 250hp T5 petrol are smoother around town than both diesels and the T5 feels faster than them if you accelerate hard but it’s noticeably thirstier at motorway speeds.
-Volvo claims it’ll return 34mpg in two-wheel-drive form, but you’ll need to drive it like a saint.
-There’s also a 310hp T6 petrol if you require even better performance, but be prepared to spend even more time at the fuel pumps.
+The 190hp T4 petrol and 250hp T5 petrol are smoother around town than both diesel models and the T5 feels faster if you accelerate hard, but it’s noticeably thirstier at motorway speeds.
+Volvo claims it’ll return 34mpg in two-wheel-drive form, but you’ll need to drive it like a saint to match that figure.
+There’s also a 310hp T6 petrol if you require even faster performance, but be prepared to spend even more time at the fuel pumps.

 Matching the T8’s claimed 122.8mpg economy figure will be nearly impossible, even with a light right foot.
-What’s more achievable, however, is its 33-mile electric range – if you live just a short distance from work you can commute using electric power alone.
+What’s more achievable, however, is its 33-mile electric range – if you live just a short distance from work you can commute using electric power alone, that is.
 This model is exempt from the London Congestion Charge, too, making it an attractive proposition if you regularly commute into the capital.

 The Volvo XC60 doesn’t have quite the same raised driving position as the larger XC90 but it’s 30cm shorter and slightly easier to drive around town.
 The fairly slim door pillars don’t produce large blind spots at junctions and the large side windows make it easy to glance over your shoulder to check for overtaking traffic on the motorway.